jrspruitt/FriendlyARM_NanoPi_Qt_GPIO_Demo/README.md

 **Caution:** Don't hook LEDs up directly, use a transistor.
 Take proper care on all pin connections.

-The PWM outputs share the prescaler value, when switching tabs between Dimmer and Servo, the deselected one will shut off.
+The PWM outputs share the prescaler value, when switching tabs between Dimmer and Servo, the deselected one will stop.

+Buttons should pull the line high.

+LEDs should trigger on line high.

 **Pin out:**